Skip to main content

 Single-Ply Membrane Roofing

 TPO (thermoplastic polyolefin), EPDM (rubber), and PVC single-ply membrane systems — the dominant commercial low-slope roofing systems in the Indianapolis market, used on warehouses, distribution centers, manufacturing facilities, retail centers, and office buildings.
-Major manufacturers referenced include Carlisle SynTec, Firestone Building Products, GAF, Johns Manville, Sika Sarnafil, Versico, Mule-Hide, and IB Roof Systems.
+Major manufacturers referenced include Carlisle SynTec, Elevate (formerly Firestone Building Products), GAF, Johns Manville, Sika Sarnafil, Versico, Mule-Hide, and IB Roof Systems.

 Built-Up & Modified Bitumen Roofing